 Limitations of Informal Arrangements

-- You are not protected by Government legislation, so creditors may make changes or contact with you if you fall behind
+- You are not protected by Government legislation, so creditors may make changes or contact you if you fall behind

 - Payments may have to be continually re-negotiated